 To cope with the harshness of the Indian climate, this vast office complex in Delhi merges traditional forms with modern technology.

-Much of the best recent architecture in India fuses essons from masters such as Kahn and Le Corbuser with traditional ways of dealing with climate, space, urbanism and habitation.
+Much of the best recent architecture in India fuses essons from masters such as Kahn and Le Corbusier with traditional ways of dealing with climate, space, urbanism and habitation.
 Of this peculiarity fertile synthesis, William Curtis has noted it… has to do with a post-colonian re-examination of roots, but also involves a reconciliation of both modern technology and traditional methods.
 The hope is to combine valid propositions from the sphere of international knowledge with ones that are still relevant in local traditions (AR August 1988 p33).

 Img 1 jpg

 The work of Raj Rewal is an exemplary embodiment of this fusion.
 His campus of housing for National Institute of Inmunology in Delhi is massed in a manner reminiscent of a Rajasthan citadel, around an interlocking series of well shaded courts (AR August 1988).
 More recently, Rewal has also addressed the less promising typology of the office building.
 His latest project is a complex for a consortium of public enterprises that require the usual working and administrative spaces, but also share common facilities such as an auditorium, seminar rooms and a restaurant.
 The site is in a newly redeveloped office zone for government organisations on the outskirts of South Delhi.
 Barely a quarter of a mile away are historic sites containing the Hamayun Tomb and the Khankhanan.

 ‘The influence of historic Indian structures is also apparent in the umbrella-like viewing towers’